openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/encap_gre_ipv4/README.md

 *  Outer GRE IPv4 header has DSCP match to ingress IPv6 TC packet.

 ### PF-1.1.7: Verify MTU handling during GRE encap
+* Generate traffic on ATE Port 1 from IPV4-SRC1 with frame size of 4000 with DF-bit set.
-Generate traffic on ATE Port 1 from IPv4 sources with frame size of 4000 with DF-bit set.
+* Generate traffic on ATE Port 1 from IPV6-SRC1 with frame size of 4000 with DF-bit set.

 Verify: